 Then you'll need to use your tools to cut the handle to the exact right length and then score the pot where you want to put it.
 Roughly speaking, the pot should be leather hard and the handle should be dry enough to form a gentle curve when it's held.
 You'll need to score the handle (at the point it will be attached) as well as the pot.
 Use a little slip on your scored points and then carefully attach the handle, applying gentle pressure at the parts it joins.
 Then just carefully let the pot dry completely, and it'll be ready for firing.

 Most commonly used on teapots, handles can also be made from other materials such as wood, bamboo, or leather.
 Many ceramic suppliers carry various types and sizes of handles.

 Handles made from other materials must be attached after the pot has gone through its glaze firing.
 During the pot's creation, lugs must be made which will be large enough (after shrinkage) for the handle ends to fit through.
 Lugs can be made from slabs, coils, or even pinched from a lump of clay.

-Using another material for your handles, is where ceramics can get really exciting.
-If you're making a hanging basket or pot out of porcelain, simple twine can look really lovely.
+Using another material for your handles is where ceramics can get exciting.
+If you're making a hanging basket or pot out of porcelain, simple twine can look lovely.
 You could also use a very thin flat metal wire to wind to use as your handle (attached once it's been fired, of course).
 You can make teapots so much more interesting, using different handles.